Ex Post Facto (Star Trek: Voyager): Production

 This episode was filmed at Paramount Studios in Los Angeles, California.

 Reception

-The episode has similarities to the Star Trek: The Next Generation episode "A Matter of Perspective".
+The episode has some similarities with the earlier Star Trek: The Next Generation episode "A Matter of Perspective" and the later Star Trek: Deep Space Nine episode "Hard Time".
+In 2020, The Digital Fix felt this episode copied "A Matter of Perspective", but did help establish the character Tom Paris in the first season.

 This episode is also noted for the Star Trek Vulcan "mind meld" between the characters Tuvok and Tom Paris.
 In this alien procedure, their two minds are connected, and it's noted how this is a plot device that advances the final stages of the story.
-The show is noted among Star Trek episodes along with "Hard Time" (Star Trek: Deep Space Nine S4E19 / airdate April 15, 1996) as an example where the manipulation of a person's memories is used as punishment for a crime.
+The show is noted among Star Trek episodes, along with "Hard Time", as an example where the manipulation of a person's memories is used as punishment for a crime.

-In 2020, The Digital Fix felt this episode copied "A Matter of Perspective", but did help establish the character Tom Paris in the first season.